State Bar of California, 2017 (Verify Admission)

 Ms. Padilla was born in Guatemala.
 She immigrated to the United States in 1983.
 She obtained her undergraduate degree from the University of California, Los Angeles (UCLA) and her law degree from Whittier Law School.
 In addition to being the founding attorney for the Law Office of Annaluisa Padilla, she currently serves as the President of the American Immigration Lawyers Association (AILA).
 She has also served in various capacities with the Los Angeles County Bar Association (LACBA), including past Assistant VP of the Board of Trustees and Chair of their Immigration Section.
 She is also a member of LACBA's family law section and the American Bar Association (ABA).

 Mayra Banuelos joined the Law Office of Annaluisa Padilla in 2016.
-She is the principal receptionist and first client contact.
-She oversees the scheduling appointments for clients, consultations for potential clients, manages the attorney calendar, and assists with general inquiries.
+She is the principal Legal Assistant.
+She oversees client intakes, gathering of client information and documents, preparing applications, maintaining client files and assisting with general inquiries.

 Beatriz Islas is the Office Manager with our office.
 She assists Clients with the management of their cases as assigned in our office, office policies and procedures, accounts receivables and general office management.
 She is also an experienced Paralegal and oversees the preparation of complex pleadings, and judicial council forms.
 Prior to joining the Law Office of Annaluisa Padilla, Beatriz held various positions as a legal assistant.
 She is a Notary Public.
 Beatriz Islas has an Associate of Science Degre in Administration of Justice from Rio Hondo College.